Javascript30/vanlife/README.md

 3. Created the `navbar` , `home`, `footer` and `about` components

 4. Added the use of `miragejs` as a fake server to render the `vans`

+5. Added the `Van` component and styled it as per the figma design then  mapped through the data fetched from the server to render all the vans on the `Vans` compoment

-5. Writing out this `README.md` file
+6. Writing out this `README.md` file

 ### Built with